-Any bartender can pour a pint, but your Irish eyes (and appetites) will smile at these three local pubs.
+Any bartender can pour a pint, but your Irish eyes (and appetites) will smile at these three Monmouth pubs.

-Though New Jersey is roughly 3,100 miles away from Ireland, there’s no shortage of spirit in our counties once St. Patrick’s Day rolls around.
+Though Monmouth County is roughly 3,100 miles away from Ireland, there’s no shortage of spirit once St. Patrick’s Day rolls around.
 Special bar bites, soda bread and, of course, lots of beer, make for one of the merriest celebrations on the calendar.
-And call it luck, but our counties have both become home to some of the best spots to raise a pint with your lads and cheers to the greenest get-together of the year.
-Plan a stop to one or all three of these authentic Irish pubs right in our own backyards that are must-tries for anyone looking to paint the town green.
+And call it luck, but Monmouth County has become home to some of the best spots to raise a pint with your lads and cheers to the greenest get-together of the year.
+Plan a stop to one or all three of these authentic Irish pubs right in our yown backyard that are must-tries for anyone looking to paint the town green.

 The Irish Rail, Manasquan